Data-Science-Eurecat/HoNCAML/CONTRIBUTING.md

 Before sending any patch, please ensure the following:

-- Code style has no problems: `make validate_code` (require flake8 package)
+- Code style has no problems: `make validate_code`
-- All tests are passed: `make tests` (require pytest and pytest-cov packages)
+- All tests are passed: `make tests`
 - Pipelines run without problems:
     - Train
     - Predict